clean-css/clean-css/README.md

--c, --compatibility [ie7|ie8]  Force compatibility mode (see Readme for advanced examples) -d, --debug                    Shows debug information (minification time & compression efficiency) -o, --output [output-file]     Use [output-file] as output instead of STDOUT -t, --timeout [seconds]        Per connection timeout when fetching remote @imports (defaults to 5 seconds) --beautify                     Formats output CSS by using indentation and one rule or property per line --inline [rules]               Enables inlining for listed sources (defaults to `local`) --rounding-precision [n]       Rounds pixel values to `N` decimal places. `off` disables rounding (defaults to `off`) --s0                           Remove all special comments, i.e. /*! comment */ --s1                           Remove all special comments but the first one
+-c, --compatibility [ie7|ie8]  Force compatibility mode (see Readme for advanced examples) -d, --debug                    Shows debug information (minification time & compression efficiency) -o, --output [output-file]     Use [output-file] as output instead of STDOUT --beautify                     Formats output CSS by using indentation and one rule or property per line --inline [rules]               Enables inlining for listed sources (defaults to `local`) --inline-timeout [seconds]     Per connection timeout when fetching remote stylesheets (defaults to 5 seconds) --rounding-precision [n]       Rounds pixel values to `N` decimal places. `off` disables rounding (defaults to `off`) --s0                           Remove all special comments, i.e. /*! comment */ --s1                           Remove all special comments but the first one